rlpy/rlpy/doc/tutorial.rst

 As we can see the agent learns after about 500 steps to obtain on average a reward of 0.7.
 The theoretically optimal reward for a single run is 0.99.
-However, the noise in the domains causing the agent to move only 70% of the times in the intended direction causes the total reward to be lower on average.
+However, the noise in the domain causes the agent to take the commanded action only 70% of the time (see the domain initialization in line 32);
+thus the total reward is correspondingly lower on average.
 In fact, the policy learned by the agent after 500 steps is the optimal one.

 Console Outputs